Chernoff Information Bottleneck for Covert Quantum Target Sensing: Abstract

 \section{Abstract}

-Target sensing is a fundamental task with many practical applications, e.g.~in LiDaR and radar systems.
-Quantum strategies with entangled states can achieve better sensing accuracies with the same probe energy, yet it is often simpler to use classical probes with higher energy than to take advantage of the quantum regime.
-Recently, it has been shown that useful quantum advantage can be achieved in covert situations, where sensing has to be performed while also avoiding detection by an adversary: here increasing energy is not a viable stratagem, as it facilitates the adversary.
-In this paper we introduce a general framework to assess and quantify quantum advantage in covert situations.
-This is based on extending the information bottleneck principle, originally developed for communication and machine learning applications, to decision problems via the Chernoff information, with the ultimate goal of quantitatively optimizing the trade-off between covertness and sensing ability.
-In this context we show how quantum resources, namely entangled photonic probes paired with photon counting, greatly outperform classical coherent transmitters in target detection and ranging, while also maintaining a chosen level of covertness.
-Our work highlights the great potential of integrating quantum sensing in LiDAR systems to enhance the covert performance.
+The paradigm of quantum metrology and sensing aims to identify a quantum advantage in precision at a fixed energy of the probe state.
+However, in practice, employing high-energy classical probes is often simpler than leveraging the quantum regime.
+This is not the case of covert sensing scenarios, where detection must be performed while avoiding to be discovered by an adversary, because increasing energy unduly facilitates the adversary.
+In this paper, we introduce a general framework to assess the quantum advantage in covert situations based on extending the information bottleneck principle to decision problems via the Chernoff information.
+We demonstrate how entangled photonic probes paired with photon counting significantly outperform classical coherent transmitters in covert detection and ranging, often representing the only option for secrecy.
+Thus, our work highlights the great potential of integrating quantum sensing into LiDAR and Radar systems to enhance covert performance.